 Refinancing can save you money if you qualify for a lower interest rate than your loans currently have, and combining multiple loans into one could make managing your debt easier.

 When it comes to credit scores, refinancing student loans is a bit like taking out a new loan.
 You’ll need to apply for the loan, which could lead to a hard inquiry.
-Shopping around and submitting applications during a short period could help you get the best rate while limiting the negative impact of the inquiries.
+Shopping around and submitting applications during a short period could help you get your best rate while limiting the negative impact of the inquiries.

 After getting approved for refinancing, the new loan may be reported to the credit bureaus, which could lower your average age of accounts.
 Your other loans will be paid off, but they could stay on your credit reports for up to 10 more years.
 Your overall installment-loan debt will stay the same, and as long as you continue to make on-time payments, your score may improve over time.